 - 1 cup (240ml) buttermilk (or 1 cup milk + 2 teaspoons vinegar, let sit for 5 minutes)

-Leftovers freeze well with wax paper between the layers, in an airtight bag.
-To reheat, fry them gently in a small amount of butter in a skillet, or pop them in the toaster.
+- Leftovers freeze well with wax paper between the layers, in an airtight bag.
+To reheat, fry them gently in a small amount of butter in a skillet, reheat them in the microwave, or pop them in the toaster.